inet-framework/inet/showcases/tsn/streamfiltering/tokenbucket/doc/index.rst

 The next diagram shows the number of tokens in the token bucket for both streams.
 The filled areas mean that the number of tokens changes quickly as packets pass through.
-The data rate is at maximum when the line is near the minimum.
+The data rate is at its maximum when the line is near the minimum.

 .. figure:: media/TokenBuckets.png
    :align: center

-The last diagram shows the data rate of the application level incoming traffic in the server.
+The last diagram shows the data rate of the application-level incoming traffic in the server.
 The data rate is somewhat lower than the data rate of the outgoing traffic of the corresponding per-stream filter.
 The reason is that they are measured at different protocol layers.